kimrs/AstroMedica/README.md

 These were all good ideas that have helped us develop complex systems in less time.
 Unfortunately, he also invented the null reference.
 So now, the reference can be either the type you specified or null.
-And to avoid risking disaster, you must check for null every time you use it~~~~.
+And to avoid risking disaster, you must check for null every time you use it.

 The null reference became a source of numerous software bugs, crashes and vulnerabilities.
 And now, the "null pointer exception" is one of the most infamous software bugs.